-Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day by day?
+Would you have guessed the bulk of A Ghost Story’s aesthetic was decided on set, day to day?
 I wouldn’t have, and I didn’t.
-The fact derailed everything I thought I knew about Andrew Droz Palermo (Cinematographer: You’re Next, Rich Hill, A Teacher) and David Lowery’s (Writer/Director: Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.
+The fact derailed everything I thought I knew about cinematographer Andrew Droz Palermo (You’re Next, Rich Hill, A Teacher) and Writer/Director David Lowery’s ( Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in a spontaneous mode similar to the film’s production.

 I caught Andrew in between shoots.
-He outlines the experience, how he was able to remain confident in his intuitive judgement calls, and the reasons behind some of the film’s more deliberate designs.
+He taught me how to stay pragmatic while working intuitively, and notes the film’s more deliberate designs.

 Andrew shot ProRes on an Alexa Mini

 - Panavision Ultra Speeds & Super Speeds, shot wide in the home & long in the past

 - Primarily lit with Bi-Color LED LiteMats, with the occasional HMI outside to help fill the house.

 - Otherwise utilized negative fill — lined the grass with muslin to avoid lime-green bouncing in and distorting skin.

 - Soft Edge Grads for wide exteriors, occasional POLA

 - Haze used in almost every scene with the Ghost present.